HannaVasylieva/phone-catalog/README.md

-# Online Electronics Store

-## Project Description:

-This project is an online electronics store web application built using React.
+E-Store is an online electronics store web application built using React.
 It allows users to browse and purchase electronic products such as phones, tablets, and accessories.
 Users can also view product details, add items to their shopping cart, and manage their favorite products.
 The application provides a responsive and user-friendly interface for a seamless shopping experience.

 ## Features:
 - Navigation Menu
 - Displaying a catalog of electronic products.
 - Product details page with descriptions and pricing.